peterkovesi/ImageProjectiveGeometry.jl/doc/projective.md

             xy - 2xN matrix of projected image positions.

+Usage 2:         xy = cameraproject(C, pt, computevisibility = false)
-Usage 2:  (xy, visible) = cameraproject(C, pt)
+      (xy, visible) = cameraproject(C, pt, computevisibility = true)

 Arguments:
              C - Camera structure.
             pt - 3xN matrix of 3D points to project into the image.

+Keyword Argument:
+ computevisibility - If set to true point visibility is returned
+                     The default value is false.

 Returns:
-       xy      - 2xN matrix of projected image positions visible - Array of values 1/0 indicating whether the point is within the field of view.
-This is only evaluated if the camera structure has non zero values for its 'rows' and 'cols' fields.
-Otherwise an empty matrix is returned.
+       xy      - 2xN matrix of projected image positions. visible - Boolean array indicating whether the point is within the field of view.
+This is only evaluated if 'computevisibility' is true the camera structure has non zero values for its 'rows' and 'cols' fields.
 ```

 See also: Camera(), camstruct2projmatrix()